HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 The meta description acts as the advertising tagline for a webpage.
 Although [a recent study suggests that this tag is ignored and rewritten by Google 70% of the time](https://www.searchenginejournal.com/google-rewrites-meta-descriptions-over-70-of-the-time/382140/), it is an element that is prepared with the goal of enticing a user to click through.

-When analyzing the usage of meta description, it was found that 68.62% of desktop homepages and 68.22% of mobile homepages feature a meta description.
-Although this may be surprisingly low, it is an improvement from [last year](../2019/seo#meta-descriptions) when it was found that only 64.02% of mobile homepages had a meta description.
+When analyzing the usage of meta description, it was found that 68.62% of desktop home pages and 68.22% of mobile home pages feature a meta description.
+Although this may be surprisingly low, it is an improvement from [last year](../2019/seo#meta-descriptions) when it was found that only 64.02% of mobile home pages had a meta description.

 {{ figure_markup(